 Level 3: Solution Aware Prospects - The Competitive Battlefield

-Solution-aware prospects know that solutions exist for their problem and are actively researching options.
-This is where most B2B prospecting efforts focus, making it the most competitive space.
+Solution-aware prospects are actively researching options.
+This is where most B2B prospecting energy goes, which makes it the most crowded space.

 Identifying Solution Aware Prospects

-These prospects exhibit clear intent signals and buying behaviors:
+They show clear intent signals and buying behaviors.

 - Downloading solution-focused content